Moduli of formal torsors II: P-schemes and moduli spaces

 \subsection{P-schemes locally of finite type over a locally Noetherian scheme.}

-We fix a locally Noetherian scheme $S$ as base. \begin{rem} By \ref{cor:ubi is quasi-compact} a universally bijective map $f\colon X\arr Y$ between schemes locally of finite type over $S$ is quasi-compact and, therefore, of finite type. \end{rem}
+We fix a locally Noetherian scheme $S$ as base. \begin{rem} By \ref{cor:ubi is quasi-compact} a geometrically bijective map $f\colon X\arr Y$ between schemes locally of finite type over $S$ is quasi-compact and, therefore, of finite type. \end{rem}

 \begin{lem} Let $X$ and $Y$ be schemes locally of finite type over $S$ and let $f\colon Y\arr X$ be a P-morphism over $S$.
-Then \begin{itemize} \item there exists a universally bijective morphism $Z\arr Y$ of finite type such that the composite $P$-morphism $Z\arr Y\arr X$ is induced by a scheme morphism $Z\longrightarrow X$; \item the map $f$ is a P-isomorphism if and only if $f$ is universally bijective. \end{itemize} \end{lem}
+Then \begin{itemize} \item there exists a geometrically bijective morphism $Z\arr Y$ of finite type such that the composite $P$-morphism $Z\arr Y\arr X$ is induced by a scheme morphism $Z\longrightarrow X$; \item the map $f$ is a P-isomorphism if and only if $f$ is geometrically bijective. \end{itemize} \end{lem}